ZiyadAliAlghamdi/TUQ-SPRINGBOOT-Capstone3/README.md

     * HTTP Method: POST
     * Details: This endpoint processes payment for a booking.
 It takes the bookingId from the path variable and an InvoiceDTO from the request body.
 It uses invoiceService.processPayment and returns the result of the payment process.
-    * Using: Spring Framework HttpHeaders with Moyasar payment Api, Jakarta Mail with Gmail SMTP, Adobe PDF Services API.
+    * Using: Spring Framework HttpHeaders with RestTemplate, Moyasar payment Api, Jakarta Mail with Gmail SMTP, Adobe PDF Services API.

 8. Handle Payment Callback
     * Full Path: /api/v1/invoice/callback